mantas6/fzf-php/README.md

 - Automatic binary download will be disabled when custom command is set

-Set global arguments for all prompts:
+Set global arguments for all prompts.

 ```php
 <?php
 // YourAppServiceProvider.php